 As not all dangers that employees may face are regulated by OSHA requirements, employers also need to consider additional protective properties, such as:

-The OSHA requires that all PPE, including protective footwear, is tested at a nationally recognized testing laboratory or NTRL.
+The OSHA requires that all PPE, including protective footwear, is tested at a nationally recognized testing laboratory or NRTL.
 These laboratories will ensure that the products meet all the necessary requirements by using standardized test procedures.

 You must also ensure that your product continues to meet the strict OSHA requirements by implementing strict quality control and inspection throughout the entire production process.

 QIMA is able to provide full quality control and inspection services at every stage of your manufacturing and shipping process to guarantee your product remains OSHA compliant.

 Get in contact with our team of specialists, and we can ensure that your PPE gets to market and stays there.

 Thank you - your inquiry has been sent.